How Mandamus Is Forcing USCIS to Act on Naturalization Cases

 Key Takeaways

-- Consider filing a mandamus action if your application has been pending for over six months.
+• It is advisable to consider filing a mandamus action if your naturalization application has been pending for more than six months without any substantive progress or response from USCIS.

 Conclusion